Why is there a specific diet for female athletes?

 - Stabilize your energy

-- Better manage trough phases
+- Better manage the downturn phases

 Many thanks to Giada Affaticati for the content.